‘They have capitulated’: Trump announces ceasefire with Houthis, lifting hopes for Red Sea reopening

-US President Donald Trump said Washington has reached a ceasefire agreement with the Houthis.
+President Donald Trump says the US has reached a ceasefire agreement with the Houthis.

-But it also could impact earnings in shipping sectors where the Houthi menace on a key trade lane has led to longer routes and higher rates.
+But it also could affect earnings in shipping sectors where the Houthi menace on a key trade lane has led to longer routes and higher rates.

 Trump announced the ceasefire during a White House meeting with new Canadian Prime Minister Mark Carney.